jfic-japan/lagacy/README.md

 #This is the README for JFIC website.

+/jfic
+ For web server of JFIC.

+/Resource
+ Original image files for web site.
+ example: gimp file, PSD file, ai file and so on.

 /draft
  For draft.
 Don't upload to the server.
-/jfic
- For web server of JFIC.

-Recomendation Step
-1. Edit and Confirm at /draft.
-2. Reflect to /jfic.
-3. Upload to web server from /jfic.